Vice (2018 film): Production

-Release
+Release and reception

 The film premiered at the Samuel Goldwyn Theater in Beverly Hills, California, on December 11, 2018.

 Vice was released in both Canada and the United States on December 25, 2018 alongside Holmes & Watson.
 It was previously scheduled for release on December 14, 2018.
-The film opened in the U.K. on January 25, 2019, with most of Europe and Hong Kong following with February 2019 release dates.
+The film opened in the United Kingdom on January 25, 2019, with most of Europe and Hong Kong following with February 2019 release dates.

 Vice was released on Blu-ray Disc and DVD by 20th Century Fox Home Entertainment on April 2, 2019.

-Reception

 Box office

 Vice grossed $47.8 million in the United States and Canada, and $28.2 million in other territories, for a total worldwide gross of $76.1 million, against a production budget of $60 million.
 In May 2024, Variety reported that the film had never turned a profit.

 In the United States and Canada, the film was released alongside Holmes & Watson on Christmas Day and was projected to gross around $13 million from 2,378 theaters over its first six days.
 It made $4.8 million on its first day and $2.9 million on its second.
 The film went on to have a first weekend gross of $7.8 million, for a six-day total of $17.7 million.
 According to The Hollywood Reporter, the film performed its "best on both coasts, versus America's heartland, although some theaters in markets including Dallas, Houston and Phoenix turned in respectable business".
 It then made $5.8 million in its second weekend and $3.3 million in its third.